 When an individual receives a prescription from a medical provider, it is only normal to trust that it is the right medication for him or her.
 Obtaining the right medication in the proper dose is critical to a person’s health, and any failure in the responsibilities of a physician or pharmacist to provide the proper medication and dosage can lead to serious injury, illness, and even wrongful death.
+A Columbus Medical Malpractice Lawyer at The Fitch Law Firm LLC is equipped to assist you in a claim for just compensation.

-According to the Food and Drug Administration or FDA, medication error can be defined as any preventable event that may result in patient harm or the inappropriate use of medication while the medication is in the control of the patient, consumer, or health care professional.
+According to the Food and Drug Administration or FDA, medication error can be defined as any preventable event that may result in patient harm or the inappropriate use of medication while the medication is in the control of the patient, consumer, or healthcare professional.

-The Centers for Disease Control and Prevention report that approximately 82 percent of all adults in the United States use over-the-counter drugs, prescription medicines or dietary supplements every week, while 29 percent of adults take at least five different medications.
+The Centers for Disease Control and Prevention report that approximately 82 percent of all adults in the United States use over-the-counter drugs, prescription medicines, or dietary supplements every week, while 29 percent of adults take at least five different medications.
 Of that number, approximately 700,000 emergencies stem from adverse drug events.

 The FDA estimates that 7,000 fatalities in the country each year stem from medication errors, with hundreds of thousands more individuals sustaining injuries.
-Studies also show that individuals over the age of 60 are at most risk of sustaining injuries from these errors because they typically take multiple prescription medications.
+Studies also show that individuals over the age of 60 are at the most risk of sustaining injuries from these errors because they typically take multiple prescription medications.

 Causes of medication errors